oscar-barlow/java-quickstart/1-basics/ReadMe.md

 # Java Basics

 ## Introduction
-The goal of this section is to introduce you to some features of Java which, if you've only used Ruby or JavaScript before, you probably aren't familiar with, as neither of those languages contain them.
+The goal of this section is to introduce you to some of the features of Java, for you to use as a basis for further self-directed learning.

 In brief, these are: